aviralgarg05/agentunit/docs/writing-scenarios.md

 ### Using convenience constructors

-AgentUnit ships with adapter helpers when you use popular frameworks:
+AgentUnit ships with adapter helpers for many ecosystem frameworks.
+Each helper instantiates the right adapter, applies sensible defaults, and keeps your suite code focused on datasets and policy.

 ```python
 from agentunit.core.scenario import Scenario